XiDlilA/flir_ros_driver/README.md

-# A ROS Bag for Ubuntu 20.04 and Flir
+# A ROS Package for Ubuntu 20.04 and Flir